-The early church rejected the theological teaching of a few individuals who claimed God played the role of the Father sometimes, the Son on other occasions, and the Holy Spirit still at other times.
-This teaching has been called Modalism.
-It is clear from several examples in scripture that this teaching was false.
+The early church rejected the theological teaching of a few individuals who claimed that God played the role of the Father sometimes, the Son on other occasions, and the Holy Spirit still at other times.
+This teaching has been called Modal Monarchism or Modalistic Monarchism.
+Is Jesus the Father and the Holy Spirit?
+It is clear from several examples in Scripture that this teaching is false.

-The baptism of Jesus Christ is one of the best examples that shows the Father, the Son, and the Holy Spirit are different.
-For example, during Jesus’ baptism we discover that God the Father was speaking from heaven as the Holy Spirit was descending upon Jesus while Jesus was being immersed into the Jordan river (Matt.
-3:16-17; Mark 1:10-11; Luke 3:21-22).
+The error of Modalistic Monarchianism is revealed by the fact that the Father, the Son, and the Holy Spirit all appeared simultaneously at the baptism of Christ.
+The baptism of Jesus Christ is one of the best examples that shows the Father, the Son, and the Holy Spirit are not the same.
+For example, during Jesus’ baptism, God the Father was speaking from heaven as the Holy Spirit was descending while Jesus was being immersed into the Jordan River (Matthew 3:16-17; Mark 1:10-11; Luke 3:21-22).

 After being baptized, Jesus came up immediately from the water; and behold, the heavens were opened, and he saw the Spirit of God descending as a dove and lighting on Him, and behold, a voice out of the heavens said, “This is My beloved Son, in whom I am well-pleased.”
-(NASB) Matt.
-3:16-17
+Matthew 3:16-17 (NASB)

 If God is one, why is He divided into three?